Indigo Alpine Guides

 DAY 3 - 8

 We’ll spend the next six days wandering high alpine meadows, climbing small peaks, spotting caribou & bear (from a safe distance), watching the persistent alpenglow of the far-north dance across endless mountains, laughing around camp, eating delicious well-earned meals, and connecting in the deep way wilderness makes possible.
 There are no trails in Alaska and few people set foot out here at all.
+Be ready for true adventure and true remoteness.

 DAY 9